Per Stirpes: The Estate Planning Decision You Can’t Ignore

 The daughter and son are listed as 50/50 beneficiaries on the grandmother’s $1 million retirement account.

-So, if grandma gets run over by a reindeer tomorrow, each would receive $500,000.
+So, if Grandma gets run over by a reindeer tomorrow, each would receive $500,000.

 Should I Use Per Stirpes for My Beneficiary Designations?